Current as at 16 June 2020

 Lodgment due dates and service standards

-The lodgment due dates for your clients is available in Online services for agents and the tax agent portal.
+The lodgment due dates for your clients are available in Online services for agents.

 If a tax return is incomplete, incorrect, needs checking or relates to a prior year, it may take longer to finalise.